 This installation requires special procedures so be sure to follow each step!

 TCS also produced a companion video for this locomotive installation, which details disassembly, frame milling, and installation of a K1D4-NC decoder and Keep Alive® device.
-Click to view the video.
+Scroll to the bottom of the page or click here to view the installation companion video.

 Picture of Kato EMD SD70ACe with its shell on.

 Gently, remove the locomotive's shell starting from the front (as shown in the picture).

 Picture of the SD70ACe's chassis with its original lighting board and copper clips.

 Due to the flexing required to remove or install ANY board in this locomotive the frame contacts are prone to loose connections.
 The image below highlights the original lighting board with a gap between the pad and the frame which opens the circuit and prevents the locomotive from receiving power.

 This problem does not relate to the type of board being installed.
 In fact we installed the original Kato lighting board and the same issue occured.
 The picture above shows the gap between the locomotive chassis and the original Kato lighting board which we reinstalled.

 Now, remove the motor clips from the lighting board and using a small flathead screw driver GENTLY lift the original lighting board up ( circled in red) so that it will come out of the chassis' post.
 Then slide the original lighting board off to the left.